-As discussed in section c of the Forward, Arkansas is aware that there will be eligible clients where no appropriate FFSPA eligible service is available, either because none of the FFSPA services in the plan are available in that county, or because none of the identified services are appropriate to meet the needs of the family at that time.
+As discussed in section c of the Forward, Arkansas is aware that we will have eligible clients where no appropriate FFSPA eligible service is available, either because none of the FFSPA services in our plan are available in that county, or because none of the identified services are appropriate to meet the needs of the family at that time.
 There is a box on the prevention plan screen for a worker to check that states, "No Family First Eligible Services at this time."
 The text box will still be mandatory.

 This prevention plan will print along with the case plan that address all other services.
 Workers will not be expected to duplicate services from the prevention plan into the case plan, but rather the services in the prevention plan and the case plan should work in tandem.
-By allowing prevention plans to be completed on all FFSPA eligible clients even when a FFSPA service is not available, it will allow DCFS to identify what populations are underserved by the Division and where to focus attention when looking for new services or expanding services into other areas.
+By allowing prevention plans to be completed on all FFSPA eligible clients even when a FFSPA service is not available, it will allow DCFS to identify what populations we are underserving and where to focus our attention when looking for new services or expanding services into other areas.

 In addition to candidacy, most of the FFSPA services have specific eligibility requirements.
 These requirements are detailed in section II Title IV-E Prevention Services.
-DCFS staff will be trained through in-person and on-line trainings on FFSPA services and eligibility requirements as described in sections VII and VIII of this plan.
-By the end of the second year of FFSPA implementation, DCFS will have a flow
+DCFS staff will be trained through